 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, drinking water, hot drinks, Cairns city transfers to boat (excluding from northern beaches), dives (as detailed in the trips above), rental dive equipment (incl. stinger suits in season), tanks, weights, weightbelts.

-Cruise price per person excludes (mandatory, unless customer provides own): Dive insurance, reef and port authority fee US$ 14 per day (Cairns Barrier Reef trips only), levies US$ 55 per day (Ribbon Reefs trips only).
+Cruise price per person excludes (mandatory, unless customer provides own): Dive insurance, reef and port authority fee US$ 14 per day (Cairns Barrier Reef trips only), levies US$ 55 per day (Ribbon Reefs trips only), rental dive equipment for Minke Whale trips in June and July.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 Optional extras: Soft drinks, alcoholic drinks, nitrox fills for enriched air certified divers (USD7), towels (bring your own), snacks, torches, private dive guide (per person to be paid in advance): 2 nights - USD124, 3 nights - USD176, 4 nights - USD228.
 Unless otherwise stated, all the listed items need to be paid on arrival.